Penley Heritage Book (13 Generation Summary)

 William Pinley(1680’s - 1745) and Mary Harrison(1680’s - 1749)

 This William Pinley had to be born by 1686 to legally buy land in 1707.
 Younger children could receive bequests, but until age 21 could not buy, sell, or sign a contract.
 On January 27, 1707, with dowers consent from his declared mother Elizabeth, he purchased 100 acres in Richmond County from Robert Harrison for £5,000 tobacco “in hand”.
 Young William signed with his mark, paid cash and was described as a “planter of Northumberland” indicating his prior establishment as a farmer, or an inheritance from his father.

 Penley’s land was “at the head of ye branches of Swamp called Marches Swamp” near the Richmond and Westmoreland county lines.
 A deed witnessed for a neighbor by “Will’m Penley, his marke” cited a "pond of standing water called William Penley's Pond."
 On modern maps you can find a small pond near a place still called Marshy Swamp in Richmond County, eight miles from Warsaw, Virginia.
 This was Farnham Parish tobacco country in Richmond County.

-Although not documented, it appears that William Pinley married Mary Harrison, the oldest daughter of his widowed mother’s husband, Robert Harrison and a previous wife.
+Although not documented, it appears that William Pinley married Mary Harrison, the oldest daughter of his eventual step-father, Robert Harrison and his previous wife.
 A flurry of Harrison/Pinley land transactions near their marriage affords a merger between the families.
 It is only positive that William Penley’s wife’s name was Mary.